 Meth is a highly addictive synthetic drug that affects the central nervous system.
 It consists of several chemicals, including things like drain cleaner, lye, and an ingredient used in many cold medications called pseudoephedrine.
 In most cases, it is made into a crystal-like form, but it can also appear as a powder and is typically yellow in color.
 Users will snort it like cocaine, smoke it like crack, or even inject it like heroin.
 It has several different “street” names, including crystal, ice, or crank to name a few.
 Meth is considered to be one of the most highly addictive drugs on the market today.

-Effects of Meth Usage
+Effects and Dangers of Meth Usage

 Meth has a profound effect on the human body.
 People will experience very serious side effects from using it, including hair and weight loss, paranoia, loss of sleep, dry mouth, no appetite, and even tooth loss.
 Because meth attacks the central nervous system, muscle damage can occur as well as serious brain damage.
 Initially, the user may feel euphoric and happy.
 Over time, these feelings become desensitized, and users will feel less and less emotion and reaction to physical stimulation.
 Many people who use meth experience permanent brain damage.
 Some people become extremely violent and aggressive from using meth.